zinh88/quantm-instrumentation/README.md

 ```
 $ npm install --save /path/to/quantm-instrumentation
 ```
 Create a file `instrumentation.js` to initialize the Node SDK in the `my-app` directory.
-Put `QuantmHttpInstrumentation` in the instrumentations.
+Put `QuantmHttpInstrumentation` in the instrumentations and add the `csID` from `process.env.QTM_CHANGESETID` etc in its config.
 For example:
 ```js
 // instrumentation.js
 const { NodeSDK } = require("@opentelemetry/sdk-node")